chimpy-me/sierra-ils-utils/README.md

 # sierra-ils-utils
-Wrapper Classes for making working with the Sierra ILS in Python easier
+Python wrappers for working with the Sierra ILS